 In September 2006, the FASB issued SFAS No. 158 Employers' Accounting for Defined Benefit Pension and Other Postretirement Plans-an Amendment of FASB Statements No. 87, 88, 106, and 132(R).
 This statement requires a company to recognize the funded status of a benefit plan as an asset or a liability in its statement of financial position.
-In addition, a company is required to measure plan assets and benefit obligations as of the date of its fiscal year-end statement of financial position.
-The recognition provision of this statement, along with additional disclosure requirements, is effective for fiscal years ending after December 15, 2006, while the measurement date provision is effective for fiscal years ending after December 15, 2008.
+In addition, a company is required to measure plan assets and benefit obligations as of the date of its fiscal ending after December 15, 2006, while the measurement date provision is effective for fiscal years ending after December 15, 2008.
 The Company does not currently have a deferred benefit pension or other post retirement plan.